mzohaibnasir/langchainKnaik/README.md

 Learn how to connect large language models to external tools.

+# Summarizer

+A central question for building a summarizer is how to pass your documents into the LLM’s context window.
+Two common approaches for this are:

+Stuff: Simply “stuff” all your documents into a single prompt.
+This is the simplest approach (see here for more on the create_stuff_documents_chain constructor, which is used for this method).

+Map-reduce: Summarize each document on it’s own in a “map” step and then “reduce” the summaries into a final summary (see here for more on the MapReduceDocumentsChain, which is used for this method).

+####################################################################333
+In LangChain, a Runnable is a fundamental building block for creating data processing pipelines.
+It defines a standard interface for components that can be chained together to perform complex tasks.
+Here's a breakdown of what Runnables are and how they work:

+What it is:

+A Runnable is essentially a piece of code that can be invoked with data and produces an output.
+Many LangChain components, like chat models, large language models (LLMs), data retrievers, and more, implement the Runnable interface.
+This standardized interface ensures all these components can be seamlessly integrated and used together.
+Key functionalities:

+invoke(data): This is the core method that takes input data and processes it according to the Runnable's logic.
+The output can be anything, like text, data structures, or even calls to other Runnables. stream(data) (optional): This method allows for processing data in chunks, which is useful for handling large datasets or real-time scenarios.
+It can return the results piece by piece as they become available. batch(data_list) (optional): This method lets you process a list of inputs simultaneously, potentially improving efficiency for certain tasks.

+pen_spark

 #################################################################

 # IN advaned RAG , we'll use LLMS using concept of chain-and-retrieval.